 Two overwhelming sets in the lounge of the Hotel Castanea for a total of three hours of music.
 The concert was supposed to be a tribute that Solomon and Cova paid to our association for allowing him to perform for Italian TV but given the success that had been there, Cova, a bit tipsy, had demanded a compensation of one and a half million lire that we hardly collected.
 The success was sensational and the interest in the Sweet Soul Music association increased.

 On December 10, 1987, I was in Macon, Georgia at the twentieth anniversary celebrations of Otis Redding’s death.
 Invited to the legendary Big O Ranch together with distinguished guests, I could only promise, without too much conviction, the widow Zelma, a festival in honor of Otis.
-During my stay in Macon and then in Memphis I met Rufus Thomas.
-Rufus was the dean of a generation of musicians and for the final week of D.O.C. in 1988 I proposed Rufus Thomas and the Memphis Horns to Arbore.
+During my stay in Macon and then in Memphis I had met Rufus Thomas.
+Rufus was the dean of a generation of musicians and for the last week of D.O.C. in 1988 I proposed Rufus Thomas and the Memphis Horns to Arbore.

 Peace, Love & Soul.